rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

     *   Gather/calculate Group true mean µ
     *   Gather/calculate Group true standard deviation σ

-In real life, find out the group true standard deviation is usually difficult.
+In real life, find out the base standard deviation is usually difficult.

 Fortunately, if your data is one or zero type, we can apply the special case of [applying CLT when the base pool is Binomial distriubtion](https://www.stat.auckland.ac.nz/~wild/ChanceEnc/Ch07.propCLT.pdf), and quickly caculate the standard deviation.